 You also need to be smart about training.
 If you're upping your mileage, do so with caution.
 My standard recommendation is a 10 percent weekly mileage increase to avoid injury.

 Checking your socks is also crucial.
 Choose sweat-wicking pairs to prevent fungal infections.
 And look for cushioned pairs that protect your nail from impact.
 (But make sure they don't impact your sneaker fit, since that could lead to blisters from rubbing.)
+Still, the best socks in the world won't protect you if you don't change out of them right after a long walk or run.
+Because, after all that stress, staying a wet and slippery sock at home could increase your black toenail risk after the training is over!

 Here's my final thought: stop running if you notice that your toes hurt.
 During your break, pay very careful attention to the fit of your sneakers.
 Especially in the toe box, as this will help determine if you're headed for a black toenail.